8 Ways to Get Rid of Scorpions Without Harsh Chemicals

 8. ESSENTAIL OILS

 Lavender, cinnamon, peppermint and cedar are all essential oils said to deter scorpions.
-These can be diluted with a carrier oil (or smaller amounts of water) and sprayed along scorpion problem areas and entry points—such as baseboards, windowsills, doorways, and around the perimeter of your home.
+These can be diluted with the carrier oil of your choice and sprayed along scorpion problem areas and entry points—such as baseboards, windowsills, doorways, and around the perimeter of your home.
 Aim for about 10% essential oil content, and avoid spraying plants and stainable surfaces, as both can potentially be damaged by home-formulated essential oils mixes.